Plugily-Projects/IF/README.md

 *This framework works for Minecraft versions 1.8.8-1.16*

 Original groupId **com.github.stefvanschie.inventoryframework**
-New groupId due to **avoiding conflicts plugily.projects.inventoryframework** _Huge thanks to https://github.com/stefvanschie/IF for creating the inventory framework_
+New groupId due to **avoiding conflicts com.github.stefvanschie.inventoryframework** _Huge thanks to https://github.com/stefvanschie/IF for creating the inventory framework_

 **Changes to original**: